 CHIP was created in 1997 in response to the rising number of American children without health insurance.
 More than 11 million children were uninsured in 1998: As CHIP took hold across the country, this number rapidly declined.
 The program sits on top of each state's Medicaid program, providing an affordable source of coverage for children in working families that make too much money to be eligible for Medicaid, but still cannot afford other forms of coverage.
-Over the years following CHIP implementation, despite steady and sizeable increases in the number of uninsured adults, the number of uninsured children declined by nearly a third.
-Children enrolled in CHIP are more likely to have a usual source of care, fewer unmet health care needs, and improved access to dental care compared to uninsured children.
+Over the years after CHIP was implemented, despite steady and sizeable increases in the number of uninsured adults, the number of uninsured children declined by nearly a third.
+Children enrolled in CHIP are more likely to have a usual source of care, have fewer unmet health care needs, and experience improved access to dental care compared to uninsured children.
 CHIP has also been shown to reduce racial and ethnic disparities in access to health care.
-It provided coverage for more than 7 million children during 2007 and is widely regarded as a successful program.
+It is widely regarded as a successful program and provided coverage for more than 7 million children during 2007.